A Brief History of the (Bengal) Universe

 This was in 1870, with his vision becoming a reality of the 13th July 1871 as the first organized cat show was held at the world famous Crystal Palace in London.
 In addition to staging the show, Harrison Weir, also determined the rule / standards by which the exhibits were judged against.

 Several breeds were exhibited at this show, including: Persian, Angoras, Manx, Abbyssinian and Royal Cats of Siam.
 Interestingly, amongst the other classes exhibited were "Domestic Cats crossed with Wild Cats"

-Pictured left is an illustration from a copy of The Illustrated London News which covered the 1871 show.
+Pictured below is an illustration from a copy of The Illustrated London News which covered the 1871 show.
 The legend for the illustration of prize-winning exhibits reads:- Top left-to-right: Persian rare colour Violet; Hybrid Wildcats; Silver Tabby.

 Further shows took place in 1873 in London and Birmingham.
 In 1875, the Crystal Palace show was staged again, and once again, there was a class for "Wild or Hybrid between Wild and Domestic Cats".